Holiday Safety Tips

 Check out this video from FEMA to see easy tips you can follow to stay safe.

-Prep Your Pets for Winter Weather
+Prep Your Pets for Winter Weather and Holiday Gatherings

 Are your pets prepared for winter weather?
 Keep your furry friends safe by updating their microchip and Kirkland Pet License info.
 Pack a kit with the essentials: food, water, medications, a favorite toy, and a towel or blanket.
 If your pet gets nervous around others, consider adding a muzzle too.
 A little prep now means peace of mind later!
 Get more tips to build your kit here: ready.gov/pets